otvin/GettingAndCleaningDataCourseProject/README.md

 1. Download the aforementioned zip file, and unzip it on your local machine.
 All the data are located in the zip in a folder named `UCI HAR Dataset`.
 2. Set the working directory in R (or RStudio) to the folder which contains `UCI HAR Dataset`.
 This can be done via the `setwd()` command.
 3. Download and then execute the `run_analysis.R` script via the `source()` command.
 If you place the `run_analysis.R` script in the same directory as the `UCI HAR Dataset` folder, the command would be `source("run_analysis.R")`.
+4. The script creates a variable tidy_set contianing 180 observations of the 68 variables (subject, activity, and the 66 features being averaged).
+You can manipulate this as you see fit.
+If you are running RStudio, you can do `View(tidy_set)` to see the data (verified in RStudio version0.98.1103 on Windows 7 and Ubuntu Linux 15.04).

 ## Script Output